 And if beets are your favourite, have a look at my cosy beet sweet potato soup for a cosy lunch!

 This vegan beetroot risotto is a warming comfort food dinner, with that gooey taste and texture that is so good from risotto.
-Made with lots of healthy vegetables and herbs, it's full of flavour and is very simple to prepare.
+Made with lots of tasty vegetables and herbs, it's full of flavour and very simple to prepare.

 This post was updated on 31 January 2022 with new photos, and amendments to the recipe and tips.